MadeleineCO/MadeleineCO.github.io/docs/BIO 111/Chapter 2/Chemical Bonds.md

 				iii.
 Both [[Water]] and carbon dioxide have polar covalent bonds, but carbon dioxide is linear, so the partial charges on the molecule cancel each other out and it is nonpolar overall
 					~ O - C - O (nonpolar molecule)
 					~ Water is in bent shape because of two negative H (polar molecule) ~ Methane has four H and one C. Four H are all positively charged and are equidistance around C, making it a nonpolar molecule.
-No unequal distrubition.
+No unequal distribution.
 		- Hydrogen bond
 			a.
 Individually very weak and transitory
 				i.
 Collectively they can be very strong
 			b.
 Cohesion = polarity of [[Water]] allows water molecules to be attracted to one another
 				i.
-Net positive charge of H attracted to net positive charge of O
+Net positive charge of H attracted to net negative charge of O
 			c.
 Attraction produces hydrogen bonds
 			d.
 Hydrogen bonds are responsible for many of [[Water]]'s physical properties